rhysmoggs/ms3-final-cocktails/TESTING.md

 ## Testing Original User Stories

-Following are the original [User Stories](#user-stories) set out in the early design stages of the project.
+Following are the original User Stories set out in the early design stages of the project found on the [README](README.md) page.
 They were individually tested to see if each goal was satisfied against the completed project.

 #### As a New User :
-* I want to to be able to access and view the website on the device I'm using.
+* 001 - I want to to be able to access and view the website on the device I'm using.
     - The quiz has been tested for ease of access and responsiveness on dozens of devices (handheld devices such as mobile phones and tablets, laptops, desktop computers and larger Samsung TVs) and is fully responsible from at least a minimum of 320px up to at least 1200px.
-See [here](#further-testing) for more testing related tasks.
-* I want to to be able to navigate the website with ease..
+* 002 - I want to to be able to navigate the website with ease.
-    - Part of the biggest draw to quiz by nature is their simplicity and easy of use.
-The quiz is a click-and-play format and the interactive prompts and layout make it very clear to understand for any first-time user.
+    - Part of the biggest draw to The Cocktail Cabinet is having so many cocktail recipes in one place.
+This, along with the cocktail recipes simplicity and the interactive prompts and layout make it very clear to understand for any first-time user.
-* I want to to be able to understand the website immediately.
+* 003 - I want to to be able to understand the website immediately.
-    - The style and layout, along with the interactive features and prompts enable first-time users to understand the quiz, the theme and it's purpose.
+    - The style and layout, along with the interactive features and prompts enable first-time users to understand the website, the theme and it's purpose.
-* I want to to be able to view guidence or some form of help if needs be.
+* 004 - I want to to be able to view guidence or some form of help if needs be.
-    - The How to Play [button](#how-to-play) is clear and obvious from the first screen the user is presented with.
-A minimal styling setup and only 4 buttons ensure that information is displayed clearly and to not overwhelm users.
-All instructions are found after clicking on this button.
+    - The home page has a simple guide on how to interact with the website.
+Head to The Bar, Add a Cocktail or Share a Cocktail all provide clear instructions and links to users.
+Visual prompts, large text and page detail (e.g. The Bar), tooltips, labels and other design feature all provide a clear and helpful guide for all users to the website.
-* I want to to be able to contact the website developers if I wish to.
+* 005 - I want to to be able to contact the website developers if I wish to.
-    - The Contact [button](#contact) is clear and obvious from the first screen the user is presented with.
-A minimal styling setup and only 4 buttons ensure that information is displayed clearly and to not overwhelm users.
-All contact information is found after clicking on this button.
+    - The Footer social links are clear and obvious from every page.
+A minimal styling setup and ensures that the links displayed clearly and to not overwhelm users.
+All contact information is found after clicking on thiese logos.
-* I want a reason to return.
+* 006 - I want a reason to return.
     - The ability for the user to view cocktail the entire libraby of cocktail recipes is a reason to return.
 The option to register and share their own is another.
 The very likely possibility for new recipes to be added by other users is too.

 #### As a Returning User :
-* I want to find information about the developer's background, their story and growth.
+* 007 - I want to find information about the company's background, their story and growth.
-    - The social media links found on the footer [footer](#footer) of every page provides links to all of the developers social media [links](#contact) (instagram, facebook, twitter, tikitok and LinkedIn).
+    - The social media links found on the footer of every page provides links to all of the developers social media (instagram, facebook, twitter, tikitok and LinkedIn).
 The contact information can be found on those platforms.
 For example the developers contact information is on each profile of these social media websites e.g. there tikitoks of the developing stage, snippets of inside-info on instagram stories and all professional history and access via LinkedIn.
-* I want to find the best way to get in contact with the company with any questions I may have.
+* 008 - I want to find the best way to get in contact with the company with any questions I may have.
     - The contact information can be found on the social media platforms, linked in the footer of each page.
 They provide a quick and direct link to the website's developer.
-* I want to be able to contact the company in many different ways.
+* 009 - I want to be able to contact the company in many different ways.
     - The footer links gives access to 5 social media options the user can choose to contact the developer through.
-* I want to be able to view my own cocktail recipes.
+* 010 - I want to be able to view my own cocktail recipes.
-    - Once the High Scores [button](#high-scores) is clicked, it gives access to the high scores list, with a maximum of 5 user names and scores capable of being displayed.
+    - Once registered and logged in, the user can view all of their own recipes at the My Cabinet page.
+They will also be added to The Bar page along with ALL user recipes.
+They'll be automatically added to the Filter Cocktail Category page and will also be avaiable to view in full via the View Cocktail page.
-* I want to be able to add my own cocktail recipes.
+* 011 - I want to be able to add my own cocktail recipes.
-    - After completing all 10 questions, the quiz displays the [end screen](#the-end-screen) to the user.
-Here, the user can choose to enter their name in the prompted [input field](#input) and the previously disabled Save [button](#save-button) is made clickable.
-If clicked, the user name is saved to the High Scores list if it made the top 5 high scores.
+    - Once registered and logged in, the user can add their own cocktail recipes at the My Cabinet page by clicking the green Add Cocktail to My Cabinet button and filling in the form.
+* 012 - I want to be able to edit my own cocktail recipes.
+    - Once registered and logged in, the user can edit all of their own recipes at the My Cabinet page, or any part of the website where cocktail recipes are displayed (The Bar, Filter Cocktail Category, View Cocktail).
+* 013 - I want to be able to delete my own cocktail recipes.
+    - Once registered and logged in, the user can add their own cocktail recipes at the My Cabinet page by clicking the red delete button next to their specific cocktail.
+They are able to do this on any part of the website where cocktail recipes are displayed, and are their own (The Bar, Filter Cocktail Category, View Cocktail).
-* I want to to be able to access and view the website on a range of devices/browsers.
+* 014 - I want to to be able to access and view the website on a range of devices/browsers.
-    - The quiz has been tested for ease of access and responsiveness on dozens of devices (handheld devices such as mobile phones and tablets, laptops, desktop computers and larger Samsung TVs) and is fully responsible from at least a minimum of 320px up to at least 1200px. it also works on multiple browsers as stated [here](#further-testing).
+    - The quiz has been tested for ease of access and responsiveness on dozens of devices (handheld devices such as mobile phones and tablets, laptops, desktop computers and larger Samsung TVs) and is fully responsible from at least a minimum of 320px up to at least 1200px.

+#### As an Admin:
+* 015 - I want to have more control than any other user.
+    - The admin has all the rights and features avaiable to a standard registered user.
+On top pf this, the admin has access to the Manage Categories page where admin has solo rights to CRUD functionality and what is displayed on The Cocktail Cabinet webpage.
+    - This is achieved through the following code attached to every related function in the routes.py file:
+    ```
+    session["user"] != "admin":
+    ```
+    or
+    ```
+    session["user"] == "admin":
+    ```
+    - If these are not met, then a Flash message informs the current user/visitor of the reasons:
+    ``
+    flash("You must be admin to manage cocktail categories!")
+    ``
+* 016 - I want to be able to view more data than other users.
+    - This is acheived through the ```get_categories``` function with:
+    ```
+    categories = list(Category.query.order_by(Category.category_name).all())
+    ```
+    - The admin can view more data via the Manage Categories page.
+All current cocktail categories will be displayed here.
+    - This is again achieved by the ```session["user"]``` code, along with allowing only the admin to see the Manage Cateogies navbar link:
+    ```
+    {% if session.user|lower == "admin"|lower %}
+        <li><a href="{{ url_for('get_categories') }}">Manage Categories</a></li>
+    {% endif %}
+    ```
+* 017 - I want to be able to add data to the website.
+    - The admin can add cocktail categories via the Add Cocktail Category button found on the Manage Categories page.
+    - This is acheived through the ```add_category``` function with:
+    ```
+    category = Category(category_name=request.form.get("category_name"))
+    db.session.add(category)
+    db.session.commit()
+    ```
+* 018 - I want to be able to edit data from the website.
+    - The admin can edit cocktail categories via the blue edit buttons linked to each individual category found on the Manage Categories page.
+    ```
+    <a href="{{ url_for('edit_category', category_id=category.id) }}" class="btn-small blue lighten-1">Edit <i class="fas fa-edit right"></i></a>
+    ```
+    - The button triggers the ```edit_category``` function (found in the routes.py file) and pulls the current category_id found in the page url during session.
+* 019 - I want to be able to delete data from the website.
+    - The admin can delete cocktail categories via the red delete buttons linked to each individual category found on the Manage Categories page:
+    ```
+    <a href="{{ url_for('delete_category', category_id=category.id) }}" class="modal-close btn-small red darken-1 text-shadow">Delete</a>
+    ```
+    - This Delete button triggers the ```delete_category``` function (found in the routes.py file) and pulls the current category_id found in the page url during session.

 ## Google Chrome Lighthouse Test